AdobeDocs/campaign-classic.en/help/delivery/using/steps-validating-the-delivery.md

 >
 >Click the **[!UICONTROL Change the main delivery target]** link if the number of messages to send does not match your configuration.
 This lets you change the definition of the target population and re-start the analysis.

+### Analysis parameters {analysis-parameters}

-The delivery parameters **[!UICONTROL Analysis]** tab lets you define a set of information concerning the preparation of messages during the analysis phase.
+The **[!UICONTROL Analysis]** tab of the delivery properties lets you define a set of information concerning the preparation of messages during the analysis phase.

 ![](assets/s_ncs_user_email_del_analyze_adv_param.png)

 This tab gives access to the following options:

 * **[!UICONTROL Label and code of the delivery]** : the options concerning this section of the screen are used to calculate the values of these fields during the delivery analysis phase.
 The **[!UICONTROL Calculate the execution folder during the delivery analysis]** field computes the name of the folder that will contain this delivery action during the analysis phase.
 * **[!UICONTROL Approval mode]** : this field lets you select the type of delivery approval.
-The approval modes are presented in [Validation process with typologies](../../delivery/using/steps-validating-the-delivery.md#validation-process-with-typologies).
+The approval modes are presented in the [Validation process with typologies](../../delivery/using/steps-validating-the-delivery.md#validation-process-with-typologies) section.
+* **[!UICONTROL Prepare the delivery parts in the database]** : this option enables you to improve the delivery analysis performance.
+For more on this, see [this section](#improving-delivery-analysis).
-* **[!UICONTROL Prepare the personalization data with a workflow]** : this option allows to prepare the personalization data contained in your delivery in an automatic workflow.
-It allows to highly improve the delivery analysis performance when a lot of data are being processed, especially if the personalization data come from an external table through FDA.
-Refer to the [Accessing an external database (FDA)](../../platform/using/additional-options.md#optimizing-email-personalization-with-external-data) section.
+* **[!UICONTROL Prepare the personalization data with a workflow]** : this option allows to prepare the personalization data contained in your delivery in an automatic workflow, which can make you achieve a significant increase in performance for executing personalization.
+For more on this, see [Optimizing personalization](../../delivery/using/personalization-fields.md#optimizing-personalization).
-* **[!UICONTROL Start job in a detached process]** : This option lets you start the delivery analysis in a separate process.
+* **[!UICONTROL Start job in a detached process]** : this option lets you start the delivery analysis in a separate process.
 The analysis function uses the Adobe Campaign application server process (web nlserver) by default.
 By selecting this option, you ensure that the analysis will be completed even in the event of application server failure.
 * **[!UICONTROL Log SQL queries generated during the analysis in the journal]** : this option adds the SQL query logs to the delivery journal during the analysis phase.
 * **[!UICONTROL Ignore personalization scripts during sending]** : this option lets you bypass the interpretation of JavaScript directives found in HTML content.
 They will be displayed as is in the delivered contents.
 These directives are introduced with the **<%=** tag).

+### Improving the delivery analysis performance {#improving-delivery-analysis}

+To speed up the delivery preparation, you can check the **[!UICONTROL Prepare the delivery parts in the database]** option before launching the analysis.

+Currently, this option is only available for:
+* Email channel
+* Bulk delivery, i.e. not for mid-sourcing and external routing
+* Targets defined in database or resulting from upstream targeting , i.e. not for targets from external files
+* Installations with Postgresql as the main database

 ### Configuring the analysis priority {#analysis-priority-}